Updated: Jan 5

 It is up to the Sorcerer to form it and, as such, a very intimate and private relationship.

-The 'Ist' becomes the Kundalini, possessing the Jogi, forming a symbiotic relationship of divine marriage and taking the steering wheel into her hands.
+The 'Isht' is the Kundalini anthropomorphized and animated, possessing the Jogi, forming a symbiotic relationship through fusion and taking the steering wheel into her hands.

-Kundalini is a destructive force; once stabilized as two parallel running circular currents (Kundal in Sanskrit), the sorcerer is ready for the second part of this Tantra.
+Kundalini, like electricity, is a destructive force that can be harnessed and used; once stabilized as two parallel running circular currents (Kundal in Sanskrit), the sorcerer is ready for the second part of this Tantra.

-Alignment of the 'Ist' with the cosmic feminine principle, the macrocosmic goddess, Mahadevi.
+Alignment of the 'Isht' with the cosmic feminine principle, the macrocosmic goddess, Mahadevi.

-There are various volumes to tantra, starting with placing flowers and waving incense to the feel of the goddess, to abaseen rituals such as menstrual blood-drinking and human flash consumption.
+There are various volumes to tantra, starting with placing flowers and waving incense to the feet of the goddess, obscene rituals such as menstrual blood-drinking, and human flash consumption.

-From Shakti Joga to Agora Joga, it is about self-empowerment through will and devotion.
+From Shakti Joga to Agora tantric Joga, it is about self-empowerment through will and devotion.

 About the microcosmic current aligned with the macrocosmic current.